 Stage 2 – Cancer has started spreading but not yet reached the nearby lymph nodes.

 Stage 4 – Cancer spreads to other parts of the body, including liver, lung, and ovaries.

 - Diarrhea or constipation

-- Blood in feces that makes stools look black
+- Blood in faeces that turns stools into a black colour

 - Fatigue or tiredness